North Korea's Kim boasts new ICBM as US flies bombers | Headlines

 North Korean leader Kim Jong Un boasted that a recently tested intercontinental ballistic missile is another "reliable and maximum-capacity" weapon to contain US military threats, state media reported on Saturday.

 It's the first time for North Korea to publish the photo of Kim's daughter.
-Observers say Kim observing a weapons launch with his family suggests that he was confident in its success.
+Observers say Kim observing a weapons launch with his family suggests that he is emboldened by his advancing nuclear program.

-Kim, 38, is the third generation of his family to rule North Korea.
-South Korean media reported he has three children born in 2010, 2013 and 2017 respectively.
-It wasn't immediately known which child he took to the launch site.

 Some foreign experts said the Hwasong-17 missile is still under development but is the North's longest-range ballistic weapon designed to carry multiple nuclear warheads to defeat US missile defence systems.

 On Friday, the US military held separate aerial drills with South Korean and Japanese forces.
-South Korea's military said it also staged unilateral exercises on Friday simulating aerial strikes on North Korean mobile missile launchers.
+South Korea's military said it also staged its own exercises Friday simulating aerial strikes on North Korean mobile missile launchers.

+The UN Security Council scheduled an emergency meeting for Monday morning on North Korea's latest ballistic missile launch at Japan's request.

 US National Security Council spokesperson Adrienne Watson condemned Friday's launch and said the United States will take "all necessary measures" to guarantee the safety of its territory and South Korea and Japan.